How to Track User Activity in WordPress

 The setup wizard will guide you every step of the way.
 And you don’t have to edit a single line of code.

-Step 2: Enable User Tracking in MonsterInsights
+Step 3: Enable User ID Tracking in MonsterInsights

 After installing the plugin, you will have to activate User ID tracking.